Tanz0rz/haxe-fmod/extension/haxe/studio-api-eventinstance.md

 verdict: covered the arguments of haxefmod.studio.Callbacks.EventCallbackData.TimelineMarker(name, positionMs)

 ## FMOD_STUDIO_TIMELINE_NESTED_BEAT_PROPERTIES
-verdict: covered the arguments of haxefmod.studio.Callbacks.EventCallbackData.NestedTimelineBeat(bar, beat, positionMs, tempo, timeSigUpper, timeSigLower), the referenced event's GUID is not carried
+verdict: covered the arguments of haxefmod.studio.Callbacks.EventCallbackData.NestedTimelineBeat(bar, beat, positionMs, tempo, timeSigUpper, timeSigLower, eventId), eventId is the GUID FMOD reports for the referenced timeline, in FMOD's text form (empty in HTML5, the web runtime hands the beat over without it)